mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 This tab enables adding post-execution processes that must run at the end of the task's execution after all the related LUs have been executed.
 For example, sending a mail to the tester to notify them that the execution of a task has ended.

 Post-execution processes are [Broadway flows] defined in Fabric by the TDM implementer.
-The relationship between a post-execution process and a BE is many to many, i.e. a BE can have several post-execution processes, and a post-execution process can be attached to multiple BEs.
+The relationship between a post-execution process and a BE is many to many, that is, a BE can have several post-execution processes, and a post-execution process can be attached to multiple BEs.

-The [task execution process] executes the [BATCH command](/articles/20_jobs_and_batch_services/15_batch_broadway_commands.md) on each post-execution process attached to task's BE.
+The [task execution process] executes the [BATCH command](/articles/20_jobs_and_batch_services/15_batch_broadway_commands.md) on each post-execution process attached to the task's BE.
 The execution order is set according the execution order defined in the BE.

 Unlike for LUs, post-execution processes are optional.
 A BE can be defined without any post-execution processes.

-#### How Do I Add a Post Execution Process to a BE?
+#### How Do I Add a Post-Execution Process to a BE?

 1. Open the **Post Execution Processes** tab and click the **Add Post Execution Processes** button to open the **Post Execution Process** dialog box.

 ![be_Example](images/be_post_execution_processes_window.png)

 2. Click the **Process Name** and select a post-execution process from the dropdown list holding all post-execution processes deployed to Fabric.
 3. Populate the **Execution Order** setting with a numeric value to set the execution order.
-The processes with execution order 1 run first followed by the process with execution order 2 etc. Note that an execution order can be set for several post-execution processes that are executing simultaneously.
+Processes with Execution Order 1 run first followed by processes with Execution Order 2 etc. Note that an execution order can be set for several post-execution processes that are executed simultaneously.
 4. Populate the **Description** (optional).
 5. Click the **Add Post Execution Process** button to add the post-execution process to the BE.
 6. Repeat steps 1-5 to attach additional post-execution processes if needed.